SHUI CFX (SCFX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SHUI CFX Historical Price

-According to the latest data gathered on SHUI CFX live price page, the current price of SHUI CFX is 0.090204USD.
-The circulating supply of SHUI CFX(SCFX) is 40.66M SCFX , giving it a market capitalization of $3.67M.
+According to the latest data gathered on SHUI CFX live price page, the current price of SHUI CFX is 0.081974USD.
+The circulating supply of SHUI CFX(SCFX) is 40.63M SCFX , giving it a market capitalization of $3.33M.

 The SHUI CFX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SCFX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.